The Cliffs of Moher Walk: A Local’s Guide featuring the best routes, parking & inside tips

 At times the Cliffs of Moher Coastal Walk can get fairly narrow, however, there is an option to walk away from the edge and I advise you to take it.
 There are signs all over the terrain warning guests to stay away from the edge as the ground may shift.
 It is also common to experience gusts of wind as the Cliffs are located on the coast.
 As always it is important to be careful and stay far away from the edge.

 Check Out My Clare Road Trip Video on Youtube

 In this video, we explore both the Doolin Cliff Walk, Hag’s Head and we even get the opportunity to view the Cliffs from a whole perspective by hopping on board a boat.
+This is another great way to see the cliffs from the sea on you way back from Inis Mór or Inis Oirr.
 If you are looking for fun things to do in Clare then this is the video for you!